iFixit/itbrokeand.ifixit.com/_posts/2012-07-25-using-forker.md

 How We Use It
 ------------
 Right now, we use it for network IO operations.
-Particularly, we use it to connect via SSH and execute commands on a bunch of machines in paralell.
+Particularly, we use it to connect via SSH and execute commands on a bunch of machines in parallel.
 This has decreased the time it takes us to deploy new code to 2-3 seconds, instead of 2-3*n seconds that it took before.